top of page

 There’s a special kind of peace that settles in after a few days by Lake Superior — the kind that only comes when you’ve truly stepped away from the rush of everyday life.
 Everything seems to taste a little better, sparkle more brightly and hold a bit more meaning!
 The North Shore has a way of doing all that — gently reminding us how good it feels to slow down and soak up the beauty around us.

-It’s one of the places I feel closest to God!
-The wide-open beauty of Lake Superior has a way of turning my heart toward Him.
+It’s one of the places I feel closest to God which is probably one of the reasons I love it so!
+The wide-open beauty of God's creation has a way of turning my heart toward Him.
 In the stillness, I’m reminded to stop, listen, and trust that He’s there in every moment and that I’m exactly where I’m meant to be!

 ree